-Amy Lissauer is a Managing Director of the firm's corporate advisory business and focuses on activist defense, proxy solicitations, investor relations and governance matters.
+Amy Lissauer is a Managing Director of the firm's corporate advisory business and focuses on activist and raid defense, proxy solicitations, investor relations and corporate governance matters.

-Ms. Lissauer has over 10 years of experience in investment banking and activism defense.
+Ms. Lissauer has over 10 years of experience in investment banking and has advised over 100 companies facing activism or strategic raids.
 Prior to joining Evercore, she was COO of Executive Finance at Bridgewater Associates (Dalio Family Office).
-Additionally before joining Bridgewater Associates, she was a Vice President in Goldman Sachs’ Mergers & Acquisitions Group and an Associate in Goldman Sachs’ Global Investment Research Department.
+Before Bridgewater Associates, she was a Vice President in Goldman Sachs’ Mergers & Acquisitions Group and an Associate in Goldman Sachs’ Global Investment Research Department.

 Beth Knickerbocker is the Chief Innovation Officer at the Office of the Comptroller of the Currency (OCC).

 In this role, Ms. Knickerbocker is responsible for managing the day-to-day operations of the Office of Innovation and implementing of the OCC’s innovation framework.
 She served in an acting capacity in this role from October 2016 before officially taking on these duties in May 2017.